fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/index.rst

 * **Important**: PyDev requires Eclipse 3.8 or 4.3 onwards and Java 7!
 For older versions, keep using PyDev 2.x (use `LiClipse <http://brainwy.github.io/liclipse/>`_ for a PyDev standalone with all requirements bundled).

-* Thank you for helping in the current crowdfunding at http://tiny.cc/pydev-2014.
+* Thank you for helping in the current crowdfunding: http://tiny.cc/pydev-2014.

 * **pep8**: